 I encourage you to read this article before proceeding.

-I realize some folks may get nervous when the thought of sanding their hard work comes up.
+I realize some folks may get nervous when sanding epoxy resin.

-Most believe the scratches won’t come out, but this is not true.
+Most believe the scratches caused by sanding won’t come out.

 Ultimately, the process is not difficult as long as the proper sequence and technique is used.